UK's Best Engineering Universities - Ranked

 Do you like to solve problems with creative solutions?
 Have you ever taken something apart just to understand how it all goes back together again?

+Well, then engineering may be a great choice for your university degree!
 Not only that, but getting an engineering degree sets you up to be highly employable in a field with unlimited job opportunities.
 Who doesn’t love that?

 That’s why we’ve put together this list of the best engineering universities in the UK, which will hopefully help you to make a more informed decision.
+You’re welcome!

 1. University of Cambridge